 OAPEN (Open Access Publishing in European Networks) is an organisation which promotes open access in Europe.
 The OAPEN Library searches for and hosts thousands of freely accessible academic books, mainly in the area of humanities and social sciences drawn from scholarly publishers and repositories.

 Knowledge Unlatched is an initiative where libraries work together to enable open access book publishing.
 In this model, books are made available when libraries share the cost of the funding fee.
-Books are available on a Creative Commons licence via OAPEN as a fully downloadable PDF.
+Books are available on a Creative Commons licence via the Open Research Library site.

-Project Guttenberg contains over 60,000 free eBooks which can be read online or downloaded.
-It specialises in older works where copyright has expired, and contains many classics of world literarure.
+Project Gutenberg contains over 70,000 free eBooks which can be read online or downloaded.
+It specialises in older works where copyright has expired, and contains many classics of world literature.
 Books on this site have been digitised, rather than designed as textbooks.

 OpenStax